-In order to find the total amount of height increase for a timestep, the behavior takes as an input the amount of diameter growth increase.
-Assume that the number of years per timestep is X. The amount of diameter increase is divided by X. Then the lognormal growth equation is calculated

-X times, with the diameter incremented by the amount of diameter increase per timestep each time.
+For height growth: In order to find the total amount of height increase for a timestep, the behavior takes as an input the amount of diameter growth increase.
+Assume that the number of years per timestep is X. The amount of diameter increase is divided by X. Then the logistic growth equation is calculated X times, with the diameter incremented by the amount of diameter increase per timestep each time.
 The total height increment is the sum of the X individual height increments.

 This behavior can be applied to seedlings, saplings, and adults of any species.
-Any tree species/type combination to which it is applied must also have a light behavior and a diameter-only growth behavior applied.
+Any tree species/type combination to which it is applied must also have a light behavior applied.
+You can choose either a diam with auto height, diam only, or height only version.